AlexSergey/issr/README.md

 ```js
 app.use(express.static('public'));
 ```
-The server should serve the folder where the build frontend part of application.
+The server should serve the folder where frontend part of application is built.

 5.2
 ```html